 partners, and members of the management team.
 Also used

-to fund buy/sell agreements when a business has more
+to fund buy/sell agreements when a business is owned by more

 business owns the policy, pays the premiums, and is the beneficiary.